Showichiro/typescript-utilities/README.md

 [![JSR](https://jsr.io/badges/@showichiro/utilities)](https://jsr.io/@showichiro/utilities)

-In this repository, we provide utility functions related to functions, objects, , arrays and types.
+In this repository, we provide utility functions related to functions, objects, ,arrays and types.
 These functions are written in TypeScript and designed to maintain type safety.

 ## functions